chetnashah/webconcepts/Docker.md

 A client or cli that forwards all the docker commands to the docker daemon/docker server.

+#### Docker build
+Docker build will build image from a set of commands in a file called `Dockerfile`.
+At the end of `docker build`, we get an image-id.
+Image-id image can be run by docker using `docker run image-id`

 ### Docker usage by non-root users